Arun152k/Caption-Generation-using-IBM-Watson/README.md

 ![](Home%20page%20and%20Output/Home%20page.png)

 The image to be recognised is uploaded by clicking the Submit Button.
-The Ouput after uploading the image is shown below:
+The Output after uploading the image is shown below:

 ![](Home%20page%20and%20Output/Ouput.png)

 The recognised classes are displayed under "The Recognised Objects" Table along with their respective probability score.
-The suitable caption is also generated in the end (In this instance, it displays "alabaster color Taj Mahal" as the generated caption).
-Further, all the classes present under "The Recognised Objects" Table are given as audio ouput (In this instance, the audio output would be, "Taj Mahal, building, memorial, alabaster color").
+The suitable caption is also generated in the end (In this instance, it displays "alabaster colour Taj Mahal" as the generated caption).
+Further, all the classes present under "The Recognised Objects" Table are given as audio output (In this instance, the audio output would be, "Taj Mahal, building, memorial, alabaster colour").

 ### Note:

 We have attempted this project with very limited amount of prior, HTML, CSS, Bootstrap and JavaScript knowledge.
-We have utilized codes available in the internet and made necessary changes to them, to suit our purpose.
+We have utilized codes available on the internet and made necessary changes to them, to suit our purpose.
 Regardless, we have learnt something new.